 Ber is also used in Panchkarma treatment.
 In piles, ber decoction is prepared and the patient is made to sit in it for five to ten minutes.
 This relieves pain, itching, and the size of the pile mass.

 Though ber is safe for consumption by everyone, the sour fruit should not be taken with milk, as it is incompatible.
-Sour fruits should not be eaten in gastritis.
+Sour fruits should not be eaten for gastritis.
 Only ripe and sweet fruits should be consumed.